tcsuk/hudm5001/programming_assignments/python/forest_fires_script_cmd_line.md

 - screen shot your solutions into a document and submit thru Collab

 Here are the details:
-1) Start with the solutions from the Forest Fires assignment, found in Resources > Solutions > forest_fires_function_assignments_solns.ipynb
+1) Start with the solutions from the Forest Fires assignment, found in Files > forest_fires_function_assignments_solns.ipynb

 2) Copy all code into a script